dondai44423/bladebro/CONTRIBUTING.md

 - Stealth improvements (verified against `bladebro audit` + real detection sites)
 - New actions on `act` (that fit the "few tools, full control" philosophy)
 - Performance improvements (with benchmarks)
-- Cross-platform support (macOS, Windows — currently Linux-only)
+- Cross-platform support (macOS, Windows — currently Only linux is live tested)
+- AI generated PR are fine but make sure to review it first.

 ## What we don't accept

 - More tools.
 The surface is 5 tools.
-New capabilities go as params/behaviors of existing tools.
+New capabilities go as params/behaviors of existing tools, More tools only are added if the new tool helps massively instead of little.
 - An LLM inside the driver.
 Deterministic machinery only.
 - CAPTCHA solving.
 Detect + honest `blocked:` verdict only.
 - Chromium source forks.
 Stock Chrome stays the engine.